J. Arch Getty: Research, ideas, and debates

-In an 1987 review for the London Review of Books (LRB) about Conquest's work, Getty wrote: "Conquest's hypothesis, sources and evidence are not new.
+In a 1987 review for the London Review of Books (LRB) about Conquest's work, Getty wrote: "Conquest's hypothesis, sources and evidence are not new.
 Indeed, he himself first put forward his view two years ago in a work sponsored by the American Enterprise Institute.
 The intentional famine story, however, has been an article of faith for Ukrainian émigrés in the West since the Cold War. ...
 Conquest's book will thus give a certain academic credibility to a theory which has not been generally accepted by non-partisan scholars outside the circles of exiled nationalities.
 In today's conservative political climate, with its 'evil empire' discourse, I am sure that the book will be very popular."
 In the same LRB article, Getty gave his interpretation of the events, which is in line with the "revisionist school" bottom-up approach.

 With the dissolution of the Soviet Union and the release of the Soviet archives, some of the heat has gone out of the debate, as "totalitarian model" and "revisionist" school merged into "postrevisionism" as a synthesis.
 Getty was one of the most active Western historians researching the archives along with Lynne Viola.
 A 1993 study of archival data by Getty et al. showed that a total of 1,053,829 people died in the Gulag from 1934 to 1953.
 In a 1993 study, Getty wrote that the opening of the Soviet archives has vindicated the lower estimates put forth by the "revisionist school" scholars.
-Few oppose Getty's analysis, which has gained acceptance, of broad society's will and power to resist, with a degree of autonomy to the bureaucracy and other professional groups in opposition to Soviet central power, over that of totalitarianism through one-sided hierarchical processes in which a despotic leadership exercised violence on a passive population, which was also defenseless.
-His analysis of Stalin as a powerful yet having to work within an array of competing interests and powers, a cruel but ordinary mortal being who was not omnipotent nor a master planner, has been described as a representation of the banal evil described by Hannah Arendt.
+His analysis of Stalin as powerful but having at least in his early rule, to work within an array of competing interests and powers, a cruel but ordinary mortal being who was not omnipotent nor a master planner, has been described as a representation of the banal evil described by Hannah Arendt.